What Are Contract Manufacturing and Toll Manufacturing?

 This is true whether the user of the software is the parent company or the third-party manufacturer.

-In both cases, the utility of an MRP system comes down to the bill of materials (BOM).
+In both cases, the utility of an MRP system comes down to its bill of materials (BOM) implementation.

 With the BOM tied to routings, inventory use, and output of finished goods, a parent company can monitor and maintain visibility over some or all the goods it manufacturers through third parties.